telefonicaid/perseo-fe/documentation/plain_rules.md

 }
 ```

-that will send an email when the entity with attribute `position` is less than 500 km far away from Cuenca.
+that will send an email when the entity with attribute `position` is less than 5 km far away from Cuenca.
+It uses the
+circle equation, `(x - a)^2 + (y - b)^2 = d^2`, being `(a, b)` 618618.8286057833 and 9764160.736945232 the UTMC coordinates
+of Cuenca and `d` the distance of 5 000 m.

+Note: for long distances the precision of the computations and the distortion of the projection can introduce some degree
+of inaccuracy.